facebookresearch/fairseq2/INSTALL_FROM_SOURCE.md

 > [!IMPORTANT]
-> We strongly recommend creating a new environment from scratch instead of reusing an existing one to avoid dependency conflicts.
+> We strongly recommend creating a new environment from scratch instead of
+> reusing an existing one to avoid dependency conflicts.

+> [!IMPORTANT]
+> Manually building fairseq2 or any other C++ project in a Conda environment can
+> become tricky and fail due to environment-specific conflicts with the host
+> system libraries.
+Unless necessary, we recommend using a Python virtual
+> environment to build fairseq2.

 ## 3. Install Dependencies